BENENDEN SCHOOL (KENT) LIMITED

 3. Withdrawing your Acceptance of a Place before your child joins the School

-(c) If we do not receive that period of notice.
-If you do not provide us with notice before the first day of the term immediately preceding the term in which your child was due to start (or if no notice is provided at all) a term's fees will be payable by you and will become due and owing to the School as a debt.
+3.3 If we do not receive that period of notice.
+If you do not provide us with notice before the first day of the term immediately preceding the term in which your child was due to start (or if no notice is provided at all) a term's fees will be payable by you and will become due and owing to the School upon demand as a debt.
 The term's fees will be charged at the rate applicable for the term immediately preceding the term when your child was due to start.
-The School will credit the deposit you have paid (without interest) to the payment of the term's fees you will owe us.
-Where applicable, such fees will be reduced to take account of any bursary awarded to you.
+The School will credit the deposit you have paid (without interest or any entitlement to repayment under Clause 2.2 above) to the payment of the term's fees you will owe us.
+Where applicable, such fees will be reduced to take account of any scholarship or bursary awarded to you.

 4. School Fees, Supplemental Charges and Payment

-- What the fees do not include: supplemental charges.
+4.2 What the fees do not include: supplemental charges.
 We refer to any items charged to you in addition to the fees as supplemental charges.
-By way of example, any extra-curricular activities (such as private music lessons, trips and visits) in which you agree in advance your child may participate will be supplemental to items met by the fees and charged for accordingly.
+By way of example, any extra-curricular activities (such as individual music lessons, trips and visits) in which you agree in advance your child may participate and which need to be paid for, will be supplemental to items met by the fees and charged for accordingly.
 In addition, all public examination fees shall be charged as supplemental charges.
 Additional charges incurred by the School in providing for the special educational needs of your child may also be charged as supplemental to the fees.

-(c)(i) Who is responsible for ensuring payment.
+4.4 Who is responsible for payment.
 Each of you who has signed the Acceptance Form is liable for and must ensure that all of the fees and supplemental charges due are paid to the School.
 This is because our contract applies to both of you together and each of you on your own.
 Each person who signs the Acceptance Form therefore has an individual responsibility to ensure that, between them, the fees and supplemental charges owing to the School are paid.
-In practice this means that if fees or supplemental charges have not been paid to the School then in order to recover the outstanding payments, the School can seek payment of the full amount outstanding from either parent.
-The only exceptions to this are set out in sub-clause 4(c)(ii) immediately below.
+In practice this means that if fees or supplemental charges have not been paid then in order to recover the outstanding payments, the School can seek payment of the full amount outstanding from either parent.
+The only exceptions to this are set out in Clause 4.5 immediately below.

-(ii) How one person can remove him/herself from their payment responsibility and circumstances where the School may agree to accept payment from any other person .
-A person who has signed the Acceptance Form may withdraw from this contract with the School by submitting a term's notice but that person must obtain the prior written consent of both the School and the other person who has signed the Acceptance Form.
-Otherwise, each of you remains liable to the School for all of the fees and supplemental charges due in accordance with sub-clause 4(c)(i) above UNLESS AND UNTIL the School has expressly agreed in writing with each of you to look exclusively to any other person for payment of the fees and/or any supplemental charges.
+4.5 How one person can remove him/herself from their payment responsibility and circumstances where the School may agree to accept payment from a person who has not signed the Acceptance Form and is not a party to this contract.
+A person who has signed the Acceptance Form may be removed from their payment responsibility under this contract by submitting a term's notice but that person must obtain the prior written consent of both the School and the other person who has signed the Acceptance Form before submitting such notice.
+Otherwise, each of you remains liable to the School for all of the fees and supplemental charges due in accordance with Clause 4.4 above UNLESS AND UNTIL the School (without obligation to do so) has expressly agreed in writing with each of you to look exclusively to any other person for payment of the fees and/or any supplemental charges.

-(iii) How bursary and scholarship awards are treated.
-If your child has been awarded a bursary, your responsibility will be to pay for the amount of fees due after taking account of that award.
-Scholarships, however, are honorary in nature and do not entitle you to a reduction in fees; free music or sports tuition may be offered instead.
-An award may be withdrawn in accordance with (or by reference to) the terms upon which such award is made and/or if, in the opinion of the Headmistress, your child's attendance, progress and/or behaviour no longer merit the continuation of the award.
+4.6 How bursary and scholarship awards are treated.
+If your child has been awarded a bursary or scholarship with monetary value, your responsibility will be to pay for the amount of fees due after taking account of that award.
+Scholarships may be honorary in nature and such awards will not entitle you to a reduction in fees; free music or sports tuition may be offered instead.
+An award may be withdrawn in accordance with (or by reference to) the terms upon which such award is made and/or if, in the opinion of the Headmistress, your child's attendance, progress and/or behaviour (and/or your behaviour or conduct (or the behaviour or conduct of one of you)) no longer merit the continuation of the award.
 Any such withdrawal of an award will not operate so as to increase the fees due in respect of a term which has already commenced.
 Where it appears likely to the Headmistress that an award may be withdrawn from your child, you will be notified in advance.
-If within fourteen (14) days following the withdrawal of a bursary your child is withdrawn from the School, no fees in lieu of notice will be payable by you.
+If within fourteen (14) days following the withdrawal of a scholarship or bursary your child is withdrawn from the School, no fees in lieu of notice will be payable by you.
 This will give you enough time to decide whether you want to continue to educate your child at the School.

-(d) How the fees are charged and payment requirements.
+4.7 How the fees are charged and payment requirements.
+The annual fees are divided into three equal parts and charged termly, regardless of the length of any term.
 Each term's fees are charged separately and the fees payable in respect of each term fall due for payment by you on the first day of that term.
-Each term's fees will be included in an invoice sent to you (or such other person(s) the School may have agreed separately shall pay the fees under Clause 4(c)(ii) above).
-The fees must be paid in full by direct bank transfer on or before the first day of the term to which the invoice relates.
+Each term's fees will be included in an invoice sent to you (or such other person(s) the School may have agreed separately shall pay the fees under Clause 4.5 above).
+The fees must be paid in full by direct debit or direct bank transfer on or before the first day of the term to which the invoice relates.
 We may not allow your child to attend the School if you do not pay on time.

 The School may agree that the fees that are or will fall due in relation to any term can be paid in instalments.
 If we agree to do this, then the School and those responsible for paying those fees will agree separately in writing the anticipated schedule of instalments by which the deferred amount of each term's invoice is to be paid.
-The agreed amount for each year will need to be paid by direct debit in not more than ten (10) instalments within a period that does not exceed twelve (12) months (beginning with the date of the relevant invoice).
+The agreed amount for each year will need to be paid by direct debit in not more than ten (10) instalments (unless otherwise agreed in writing by the School) within a period that does not exceed twelve (12) months (beginning with the date of the relevant invoice).

-(e) Payment of supplemental charges.
+4.8 Payment of supplemental charges.
 All supplemental charges for each term (and for other unpaid supplemental charges that were agreed during the previous term) will be included in the School's fees invoice.
-All such supplemental charges must be paid in full by direct bank transfer on or before the first day of the next term.
+All such supplemental charges must be paid in full by direct debit or direct bank transfer on or before the first day of the next term.

 PLEASE READ THIS NEXT SECTION CAREFULLY - it sets out what rights we have, and what action we may take, if fees and/or supplemental charges are not paid in accordance with these terms and conditions.

-(f)(i) Non-payment of fees: refusal to attend school.
-We may refuse to allow your child to attend the School or to withhold any references while fees remain unpaid or there is a persistent failure by you to pay the fees on time.
+4.9 Non-payment of fees: refusal to attend school.
+We may refuse to allow your child to attend the School, withhold any references, or withdraw sponsorship of your child’s Tier 4 / student visa (if applicable) while fees remain unpaid or there is a persistent failure by you to pay the fees on time.

-(iv) We can recover our costs for recovering late or non-payments.
-You will be responsible for paying the costs we incur in recovering, or attempting to recover, any unpaid fees or supplemental charges from you (including reasonable legal costs, ie costs that would be allowable by the courts if judgment was made in the School's favour).
+4.12 We can recover our costs for recovering late or non-payments.
+You will be responsible for paying the costs we incur in recovering, or attempting to recover, any unpaid fees or supplemental charges from you (including reasonable legal costs, i.e. costs that would be allowable by the courts if judgment was made in the School's favour).

-(g) Our ability to increase the fees.
-We will review our fees during the course of your child's education (usually annually) and may increase them.
-Notice of an increase in the fees will be sent to you before the end of the penultimate term before the increase is to take effect.
-This will allow you time to consider the increase and, if you wish to withdraw your child from the School before the proposed increase is set to take effect, then you will have sufficient time to provide the required term's notice of withdrawal to the School under Clause 5(a) below.
+(i) give you notice of an increase to the fees before the end of the penultimate term before the increase is to take effect, you will have time to consider the increase and, if you wish to withdraw your child from the School before the proposed increase is set to take effect, then you will have sufficient time to provide the required term's notice of withdrawal to the School under Clause 5.1 below; or

-(h) Fees and supplemental charges will not be reduced due to your child's absence.
-Fees and any agreed supplemental charges will not normally be reduced or refunded as a result of absence due to illness or otherwise.
-If your child takes study leave at home before or during public examinations, or stays at home following those examinations, no reduction of fees will be made in respect of any periods spent at home.
+4.14 Fees and supplemental charges will not be reduced due to your child's absence.
+Fees and any agreed supplemental charges will not be reduced or refunded as a result of absence due to illness or otherwise, or as a result of your child being required to study from home as a result of us providing educational services remotely for whatever reason.
+If your child takes study leave at home before or during public examinations, or stays at home following those examinations, or if a term is shorter than others (or shortened), no reduction of fees will be made in respect of any periods spent at home.

-(i) How fees are discharged under our 'Fees In Advance' scheme, and your continued responsibility to pay any outstanding or additional amounts still owed to the School.
-Where you and the School have entered into an agreement incorporating the FIA Terms and Conditions (ie, where you have made a ‘lump sum’ capital payment in respect of all or part of the fees due under this contract) the School will administer such capital sum to meet the fees pursuant to the FIA Terms and Conditions PROVIDED THAT you meet the difference between the amount per term applied by the School under the FIA Terms and Conditions and the total fees and supplemental charges due in respect of your child each term under this contract.
-For the avoidance of doubt, the School will provide a termly statement of account in respect of the fees and supplemental charges and the difference will be payable in accordance with the terms of this contract.
+4.17 How fees are discharged under our 'Fees In Advance' scheme, and your continued responsibility to pay any outstanding or additional amounts still owed to the School.
+Where you and the School have entered into an agreement incorporating the FIA Terms and Conditions (i.e., where you have made a ‘lump sum’ capital payment in respect of all or part of the fees due under this contract) the School will administer such capital sum to meet the fees pursuant to the FIA Terms and Conditions PROVIDED THAT you meet the difference between the amount per term applied by the School under the FIA Terms and Conditions and the total fees and supplemental charges due in respect of your child each term under this contract.
+The School will provide a termly statement of account in respect of the fees and supplemental charges and the difference will be payable in accordance with the terms of this contract.

-PLEASE READ THIS NEXT SECTION CAREFULLY - it sets out what period of notice we require from you if you wish to withdraw your child from the School or remove your child from participating in an activity for which there is a supplemental charge.
+PLEASE READ THIS NEXT SECTION CAREFULLY - it sets out what period of notice we require from you if you wish to withdraw your child from the School, change the nature of your child's place at the School, or remove your child from participating in an activity for which there is a supplemental charge.

 Due to the termly organisation and allocation of resources we will charge you if you do not provide us with the required period of notice to cover the School's losses.
 In such circumstances we require you to pay us a sum equivalent to the fees and/or supplemental charges you would have paid had the required period of notice been given – we refer to the relevant sum as "fees in lieu of notice".